brikis98/yevgeniy-brikman-homepage/_posts/2007-11-28-gears-of-war-review.md

 While the game works flawlessly on the Xbox 360, it can be a nightmare to get it running for many PC users.
-Issues include (1) crash to desktop when the game launches, (2) crash to desktop after a couple minutes of play, (3) crash to desktop at specific points in the game and (4) massive amounts of stuttering.
+Issues include (1) crash to desktop when the game launches, (2) crash to desktop after a couple of minutes of play, (3) crash to desktop at specific points in the game and (4) massive amounts of stuttering.
 I personally struggled with #2 and #4.
 The former prevented me from playing the game until I found a workaround on the [Gears of War